Whatisthisname/Whatisthisname/README.md

-Here are [hobby]projects that I've worked on during my time at universities - at least these are the ones that I found to be presentable.
-Had I had more time to flesh them out, they would be even more intriguing!
+Here are some of my projects that I found to be presentable.

 ![](climb_game.gif)
+*^ From a Unity project where I wanted to explore characters that we better integrated with the physics engine*